Search through our list of words to see an explanation of what you need to know.

 Pin tails are mostly found on guns or “step-ups”, surfboards that are specifically designed for big waves.
 This type of tail gives you the ultimate hold and control.
 Its very narrow shape means the tail sinks deeper in the water, giving you extra “traction”, a bit like a big fin would.

 Rapid surfing refers to surfing on natural standing or artificial river waves.
 Rapid surfing is similar to surfing, but surfers do not have to pay attention to wave conditions, the tide or the swell.
 The standing waves are static – therefore, the surfers are always back on the wave quickly.
+There are waves that are built into the course of a naturally occurring river, such as the Eisbach wave in Munich, or completely artificial city waves, such as the Wellenwerk in Berlin.

 This refers to a channel of water running out to sea.
 Currents help experienced surfers get into the lineup quickly, but can be dangerous for beginners and swimmers as they often pull you out to sea faster than expected.